CIS565-Fall-2020/Project4-CUDA-Denoiser/README.md

 ![](img/realtime.gif)

 Stratified sampling is used to speed up convergence.
-This feature does not benefit from being implemented on the GPU besides the parallelism.
-In order for this method to be feasible on the GPU, instead of generating sample individually for each pixel, a series of sample pools are generated by generating and shuffling an array of stratified grid indices.
+In order for this method to be feasible on the GPU, instead of generating samples individually for each pixel, a series of sample pools are generated by generating and shuffling arrays of stratified grid indices.
 One pool is generated for each of the three samples of each iteration, and threads simply go through these samples.
 Samples for subpixel positions, depth of field, and light sampling are generated similarly.

 This feature does not benefit from being implemented on the GPU besides the parallelism.
 Thanks to the usage of unified sample pools, its performance impact is minimal.